Governance Assurance & Capital Stewardship

 Outcome | Consistent owner control, reduced conflict and outcomes that are deliberate, predictable and aligned with approved intent. |

-Independent owner-side governance across complex, long-life assets
+Independent governance assurance for complex, long-life assets

 Why it matters | Owners of complex, long-life assets are accountable for delivering predictable financial performance, credible ESG outcomes, regulatory confidence and enduring asset value over extended timeframes.
 Under conditions of increasing scale, scrutiny and delivery complexity, these outcomes are shaped less by execution effort alone and more by whether decisions are made with clarity, governed with discipline and sustained as delivery structures evolve. |

-What is enabled | TacminMadini enables disciplined ownership by governing critical decisions, delivery interfaces and ownership obligations independently of delivery, contracting and advisory incentives.
-This strengthens decision quality, preserves authority and ensures accountability remains clear and traceable as projects progress from early commitment through delivery, operation and transition. |
+What is enabled | TacminMadini enables disciplined ownership by providing independent governance assurance over critical decisions, delivery interfaces and ownership obligations, separate from delivery, contracting and advisory incentives.
+This strengthens decision integrity, preserves authority and ensures accountability remains clear and traceable as projects progress from early commitment through delivery, operation and transition. |

-Outcome | Our governance mandates strengthen the evidence and discipline that boards, auditors and regulators now expect to see at decision points across the asset lifecycle. |
+Outcome | Our governance assurance mandates strengthen the evidence and discipline that boards, auditors and regulators now expect to see at decision points across the asset lifecycle. |

 Sarel Blaauw